The following professionals lent their expertise to this article:

 5 Keys to Landing Your Scholarship

-One element practically all scholarships have in common is that they’re all competitive, meaning that you will need to distinguish yourself from other applicants to win the award.
-Here are a few important tips to help you increase your chances of landing the award you’re after:
+One element practically all scholarships have in common is that they’re competitive, meaning that you will need to distinguish yourself from other applicants to win the award.
+Here are five valuable tips you can use to help do just that:

 • Key #1: Start early.